RadGoose/RadCode/README.md

 ## Projects

 Featuring projects of my own.
 While the problems are meant to illustrate the code I write on a micro-level, these projects will hopefully attest to my competence on the macro-level, working towards a larger goal while maintaining more code.

-## Writing

-Featuring technical writing about my work, books I read and lectures I watch, mostly pertaining to the structure and design of code.
-Notes are written in Swedish.